 His incredible popularity also led side projects to great sales.
 We can name The Re-Up and Shady XV projects as well as D12 albums, namely Devil’s Night and D12 World.

-Eminem belongs to these global stars that sell everywhere.
-Both Revival and Kamikaze moved good numbers in China for someone who’s more than 15 years after his peak.
+Eminem belongs to these global stars who sell everywhere.
+Revival, Kamikaze and Music to Be Murdered By moved great numbers in China for someone who’s more than 15 years after his peak.

-As a bonus, below is the breakdown of the top selling compilations.
+As a bonus, below is the breakdown of the top selling records.

 Full Length related records Sales – Summary